amonaghan715/M3_HakunaFermata/README.md

 Prompts used:
 - What musical scale would achieve a bright, magical tone?
 - What is brown noise compared to white noise?

+Adobe Illustrator was used to generatively expand some images used in the video in order to better fit them to the frame.